 What types of projects will we be working on?

-In addition to the panel & talks, participants will spend the weekend working on data-related projects with the APIs and data that will be provided by the sponsors (and any other publically available data).
+In addition to the panel & talks, participants will spend the weekend working on data-related projects with the APIs and data that will be provided by the sponsors (and any other publicly available data).
 You'll be completing a project that can easily be done with about 16-24 hours of group work to be able to present to an audience.
 You will have the option to work on sponsor-provided business cases or you are free to come up with their own music data idea and roll with it.

 Will I learn to code/how to do data science during Measure of Music?

-While Measure of Music celebrates music & data, it is not a data analytics or data science course.
+While Measure of Music celebrates music & data, it is not a software development, data analytics or data science course.
 If you have an interest in learning to code, we recommend using a free platform such as Codeacademy to learn technical skills which you can use to work with the music data provided to you during the event.